adamsilver/fdpb/03-Book-A-Flight.md

 #### What about browsers lacking support?

 Browsers that don't support date inputs will degrade into a text box, which may be sufficient.
-Progressive Enhancement lets us choose to either degrade gracefully or to provide a better fallback with Javascript through feature detection.
+Progressive enhancement (there it is again) lets us choose to either degrade gracefully or provide a better fallback with Javascript.

-As choosing dates is integral to booking a flight, the degraded solution isn't as good as we'd like it to be.
-Choosing a date should be easy for as many people as possible.
-We may change tacts in the future, once support for date inputs improve, but more on this shortly.
-First we'll create a date picker component.
+Choosing dates is integral to booking a flight.
+Letting some users experience the degraded experience is not something that suffices.
+We'd like it to be better because choosing a date should be simple for everyone.

 First we need to ensure we only give users the component when their browser doesn't support the date input.
 That is, we'll need to feature detect this capability: